naala89/apiopenstudio/README.md

 Access to ApiOpenStudio is controlled by user roles.
 Although you can also create API resources that do not require user validation.
-If you want to create a resource that is open to the general public.
+If you want to create a resource that is open to the public.

 Each registered user must have a role assigned to them